vidjil/vidjil/doc/user.md

 The full list of clones can be retrieved by launching the command-line vidjil-algo.

-On the public server, we also provide `Export all clones (AIRR)` configuration to export a `.tsv` file that can be further processed or opened in any spreadsheet editor.
+On the public server, we also provide `Export all clones (AIRR)` process to export a `.tsv` file that can be further processed or opened in any spreadsheet editor.
 XXX TODO XXX